🦷 DIY Remineralizing Toothpaste

 What To Do:

-Combine Dry Ingredients: In a non-metallic bowl, mix the bentonite clay, hydroxyapatite powder, cloves, and xylitol (if using).
+Combine Dry Ingredients:Â In a non-metallic bowl, mix the bentonite clay, hydroxyapatite powder, cloves, and xylitol (if using).

-Add Coconut Oil: Gradually add coconut oil, stirring continuously with a wooden or plastic spoon until you achieve a smooth, paste-like consistency.
+Add Coconut Oil OR Distilled Water:Â Gradually add coconut oil or water (please see special note on water below), stirring continuously with a wooden or plastic spoon until you achieve a smooth, paste-like consistency.

-Incorporate Essential Oil: Add the peppermint essential oil and mix thoroughly.
+Incorporate Essential Oil:Â Add the peppermint essential oil and mix thoroughly.

-Store Properly: Transfer the toothpaste into a glass jar with a tight-fitting lid.
+Store Properly:Â Transfer the toothpaste into a glass jar with a tight-fitting lid.

 How To Use: